 English 10-World Literature

-English 10 introduces students to common human themes and experiences from world authors.
+English 10 presents students to common human themes from world authors.

 English 11-American Literature